 Expect every weather condition you can imagine.
 The spring and fall may very well bring snow, hail, and freezing temperatures.
 Have a cold-weather sleeping bag, plenty of layers of clothes, and a hat and gloves.

 Be aware of the signs of hypothermia, how to treat it, and how to prevent it.
 Be sure that you always have a dry set of clothes to put on in the evenings and prioritize drying out your sleeping bag if it gets wet.

 This way your backpack is extra waterproof.
 If it’s cold and rainy, this is another time to be aware of the signs of hypothermia.
-Weather that is warm and raining isn’t as much of a safety concern.
+Warm and rainy weather isn’t as much of a safety concern.

 Heat and humidity is common in the summer.
 Mosquitos and gnats usually come out in this type of weather as well.
 A hot summer with a lack of rain can quite possibly dry up some of the water sources, so have a good water filter with you to deal with dirtier water fountains.